Ing140943/vaccine-api-test/README.md

 | 11 | test_get_the_date_that_exist | Checking that form ```JSON``` data we got the exist date|Pass|

 ## Conclusion
-From the list of Test Cases.
+* From the list of Test Cases.
 My test pass 6 tests and fail 4 tests.
   You can see the test which fail at table above.
 [24 Oct 2021]

-Right now all test is pass.
+* Right now all tests is pass.
 [11 Nov 2021]